 Director David Fincher’s brilliant postmodern crime thriller is a grim and disturbing tale about a vicious serial killer on the loose in an unnamed city.
 Intelligently scripted by Andrew Kevin Walker, Se7en is a work of extraordinary style, upsetting power and narrative daring.

-It also boasts fine performances from Morgan Freeman as disillusioned soon-to-retire Detective William Somerset and Brad Pitt as his enthusiastic but hotheaded replacement, David Mills – while Gwyneth Paltrow makes a brief though significant appearance as Mills’s uneasy and pregnant wife, Tracy.
+It also boasts fine performances from Morgan Freeman as disillusioned Detective William Somerset – only seven days away from retirement – and Brad Pitt as his enthusiastic but hotheaded replacement, David Mills – while Gwyneth Paltrow makes a brief though significant appearance as Mills’s uneasy and pregnant wife, Tracy.

 The punchline is that the wrathful Mills destroys his own soul (“David, if you kill him, he will win”) in empty vengeance by gunning down Doe according to his demented plan.

-Although very little of each murder is shown, the director expertly allows suggestion to lead the appalled viewer towards the truly shattering climax.
+Although very little of each murder is shown, the director expertly allows suggestions to lead the appalled viewer towards the truly shattering climax.

 Freeman infuses the bleak scenario with dignity and quiet credibility, while Pitt uses his meaty role as the raw young cop trying to make sense of the nightmare to stride into the company of the Hollywood giants.